Unkar Group

 The Unkar Group is a sequence of strata of Proterozoic age that are subdivided into five geologic formations and exposed within the Grand Canyon, Arizona, Southwestern United States.
-The 5-unit Unkar Group is the basal member of the 8-member Grand Canyon Supergroup.
+The Unkar Group is the basal formation of the Grand Canyon Supergroup.
 The Unkar is about 1,600 to 2,200 m thick and composed, in ascending order, of the Bass Formation, Hakatai Shale, Shinumo Quartzite, Dox Formation, and Cardenas Basalt.
-Units 4 & 5 are found mostly in the eastern region of Grand Canyon.
-Units 1 through 3 are found in central Grand Canyon.
+The Cardenas Basalt and Dox Formation are found mostly in the eastern region of Grand Canyon.
+The Shinumo Quartzite, Hakatai Shale, and Bass Formation are found in central Grand Canyon.
 The Unkar Group accumulated approximately between 1250 and 1104 Ma (1,104 million years ago, 1.1 billion).
 In ascending order, the Unkar Group is overlain by the Nankoweap Formation, about 113 to 150 m thick; the Chuar Group, about 1900 m thick; and the Sixtymile Formation, about 60 m thick.
 These are all of the units of the Grand Canyon Supergroup.
-The Unkar Group makes up approximately half of the thickness of the 8-unit Supergroup.
+The Unkar Group makes up approximately half of the thickness of the Grand Canyon Supergroup.

 In general, the strata comprising the Unkar Group dip northeast (10°–30°) toward normal faults that dip 60+° toward the southwest.
 This can be seen at the Palisades fault in the eastern part of the main Unkar Group outcrop area (below East Rim).

 Within the central Grand Canyon, Unkar strata occur in small, rotated, downfaulted blocks or slivers where they commonly are only partially exposed.
 Within this center part of the Grand Canyon, the Unkar Group is incomplete because pre-Tonto Group erosion has removed strata above the level of the middle part of the Dox Formation.
 The missing part of the Unkar Group and the remainder of the overlying Grand Canyon Supergroup are preserved in a prominent syncline and fault block that is exposed in the eastern Grand Canyon.
 Examples of these fault blocks can be seen at the Isis Temple prominence, "Cheops Pyramid," and the intersection of Phantom Creek with the Bright Angel Canyon, (North Kaibab Trail).
 The Unkar Group also contains thick basaltic sills and a number of small, dark dikes.
 In the area of Desert View and west of Palisades of the Desert, the basaltic sills form very prominent, dark gray cliffs.